Tim van Gelder

-Tim van Gelder is the co-founder of Austhink Software, an Australian software development company, and the Managing Director of Austhink Consulting.
+Tim van Gelder is an Australian researcher who is the co-founder of Austhink Software, an Australian software development company, and the Managing Director of Austhink Consulting.

+Biography

 He was born in Australia, and was educated at the University of Melbourne (BA, 1984).
 He went on to receive his PhD from the University of Pittsburgh (1989).
 He has held academic positions at Indiana University and the Australian National University before returning to Melbourne as an Australian Research Council QEII Research Fellow.
 In 1998, he transitioned to part-time academic work allowing him to pursue private training and consulting, and in 2005 began working full-time at Austhink Software.
 In 2009 he transitioned to Managing Director of Austhink Consulting.
 He co-leads The SWARM Project at the University of Melbourne.

+In 2012, he created the non-profit debate website YourView.

 Research

-Van Gelder's research has had three main phases, corresponding to his PhD research on distributed representation, his subsequent research on dynamics & cognition, and his current phase, research into reasoning skills.
+Van Gelder's research has had three main phases, corresponding to his PhD research on distributed representation, his subsequent research on dynamic cognition, and his current phase, research into reasoning skills.